Dian Fossey: Conservation work in Rwanda

-In 1970, she appeared on the cover of National Geographic Magazine, which brought tremendous attention to her work.
+In January 1970, she appeared on the cover of National Geographic, which brought tremendous attention to her work.
+Most of the photographs, published in the 1970 and 1971 edition of the magazine, were taken by the English wildlife photographer and filmmaker Bob Campbell between 1968 and 1972.

 Fossey was often hostile to Africans who entered into the protected area, even shooting roaming cattle.

 By 1980, Fossey, who had obtained her PhD at Cambridge University in the UK, was recognized as the world's leading authority on the physiology and behavior of mountain gorillas, defining gorillas as being "dignified, highly social, gentle giants, with individual personalities, and strong family relationships."
-Fossey lectured as professor at Cornell University in 1981–83.
+Fossey lectured as professor at Cornell University in 1981–1983.
 Her bestselling book Gorillas in the Mist was praised by Nikolaas Tinbergen, the Dutch ethologist and ornithologist who won the 1973 Nobel Prize in Physiology or Medicine.
 Her book remains the best-selling book about gorillas.

-Many research students left after not being able to cope with the cold, dark, and extremely muddy conditions around Karisoke on the slopes of the Virunga Volcanoes, where paths usually had to be cut through six-foot-tall grass with a machete.
+Many research students left after not being able to cope with the cold, dark, and extremely muddy conditions around Karisoke on the slopes of the Virunga Mountains, where paths usually had to be cut through six-foot-tall grass with a machete.

 Opposition to poaching

-While hunting had been illegal in the national park of the Virunga Volcanoes in Rwanda since the 1920s, the law was rarely enforced by park conservators, who were often bribed by poachers and paid a salary less than Fossey's own African staff.
+While hunting had been illegal in the national park of the Virunga Mountains in Rwanda since the 1920s, the law was rarely enforced by park conservators, who were often bribed by poachers and paid a salary less than Fossey's own African staff.
 On three occasions, Fossey wrote that she witnessed the aftermath of the capture of infant gorillas at the behest of the park conservators for zoos; since gorillas will fight to the death to protect their young, the kidnappings would often result in up to 10 adult gorillas' deaths.
 Through the Digit Fund, Fossey financed patrols to destroy poachers' traps in the Karisoke study area.
 In four months in 1979, the Fossey patrol, consisting of four African staffers, destroyed 987 poachers' traps in the research area's vicinity.
 The official Rwandan national park guards, consisting of 24 staffers, did not eradicate any poachers' traps during the same period.
 In the eastern portion of the park not patrolled by Fossey, poachers virtually eradicated all the park's elephants for ivory and killed more than a dozen gorillas.

 Fossey helped in the arrest of several poachers, some of whom served prison sentences.